Getting What You Need In Hiring

 The interviewer who relies on their gut reaction to superficial attributes and generalized behavior traits is taking very big risks in hiring.
 Candidates can game that interview, and fail once on the job.

-Investing the effort in defining your specific goals is like painting sharper lines on the bull’s-eye – it makes it much easier to hit the target.
+Investing the effort in defining your specific goals is like painting sharper lines on the bull’s-eye – it makes it much easier to hit the target and make sure it is the right timing to hire.

 We doubt that a well-spoken person with a firm handshake is all you really want.
 So look beyond the usual first interview superficial criteria, and try sometimes (to set up stronger evaluation standards), and you just might find, you get what you need.
 Or, call us for help – we do this on every project!